geeksblabla/geeksblabla.com/blablas/ep173/index.md

 date: 2024-03-10
 time: 21h:00min
 duration: "1:29:29"
-title: "#173 - Blanat Coding Challenge #BCC discussion"
+title: "Blanat Coding Challenge #BCC discussion"
-tags: ["DEV"]
+tags: ["dev"]
-category: "DEV"
+category: "dev"
 isNext: false
 youtube: https://www.youtube.com/watch?v=gOnapDngTuk
 published: true
 featured: false
 ---

-In this episode, we discuss how to prepare for talks, taking 3 months long vacations and the future of the tech industry in 2024.
+In this episode, we discuss the new challenge Blanat, we hosted participants and organizers to talk about it.

 ## Guests